Taylor Wessing

-Taylor Wessing LLP is an international law firm with 28 offices internationally.
-The firm has over 300 partners and over 1000 lawyers worldwide.
+Taylor Wessing LLP is an international law firm.
 The company was formed as a result of a merger of the British law firm Taylor Joynson Garrett and the German law firm Wessing & Berenberg-Gossler, retaining the first name of each.

 History

 Taylor Joynson Garrett and its predecessors

 The oldest predecessor of the Taylor law firm began in 1782 as a firm run by a sole practitioner, Thomas Smith.
 The first Taylor joined him as a partner in 1788.
 From 1805, the original Taylor then practised on his own until he died in 1822.

 By then another partner, Jacob Mould had joined, and the firm continued under various names, usually incorporating the name "Taylor" until 1832 when the first Taylor's son (Taylor II) joined as a partner.
 The firm was then known as Mould Taylor & Co.

-Mould departed shortly afterward and the firm became Parker, Taylor and Rooke.
-From 1848, Taylor II practised on his own until 1866, when his son, Taylor III joined him, the firm becoming known as R.S.
+Mould departed shortly afterward and the firm became Parker, Taylor, and Rooke.
+From 1848, Taylor II practised on his own until 1866, when his son, Taylor III, joined him, the firm becoming known as R.S.
 Taylor & Son.
 He was joined by the first Humbert in 1879, the firm becoming R.S.
 Taylor Son & Humbert.
 This name was streamlined to Taylor & Humbert forty years later.

 Taylor & Humbert merged with Parker Garrett in 1982, becoming Taylor Garrett.
 The firm then merged with Joynson-Hicks in 1989, calling itself Taylor Joynson Garrett.

 Wessing & Berenberg-Gossler and its predecessors

 In 1873, the oldest predecessor of the Wessing & Berenberg-Gossler law firm was founded in Hamburg by Hermann May and Alfons Mittelstrass.
-The firm was focused on corporate legal services catering to the Hanseatic merchants, the elite class that ruled the city-republic of Hamburg.
+The firm was focused on corporate legal services catering to the Hanseatic merchants.
 This firm evolved into Berenberg-Gossler & Partner as its then-owner Günter von Berenberg-Gossler for the first time accepted multiple lawyers as partners in his firm in 1960.
 Berenberg-Gossler belonged to the Berenberg banking dynasty, owners of Berenberg Bank (formally Joh.
-Berenberg, Gossler & Co.) and widely regarded as one of Hamburg's two most prominent Hanseatic families.
-The Berenberg-Gossler & Partner firm became the most prominent corporate law firm of Hamburg.
+Berenberg, Gossler & Co.).

-Count Rüdiger von der Goltz had established a law practice in Stettin in 1926, and in 1954, he accepted the young lawyer Kurt Wessing as a partner.
+Rüdiger Graf von der Goltz had established a law practice in Stettin in 1926, and in 1954, he accepted the young lawyer Kurt Wessing as a partner.

 The law firm of Zimmermann, Reimer, Hohenlohe Sommer had been established in 1975, in Munich, and later became Zimmermann, Hohenlohe, Sommer, Rojahn.

 In 1989, Berenberg-Gossler & Partner merged with Graf von der Goltz Wessing & Partner and Zimmermann Hohenlohe Sommer Rojahn.
-In 1993, the company merged with the renowned Frankfurt law firm Kanzlei Lange & von Braunschweig, and became Wessing Berenberg-Gossler Zimmermann Lange (often known as Wessing & Berenberg-Gossler).
+In 1993, the company merged with the Frankfurt law firm Kanzlei Lange & von Braunschweig, and became Wessing Berenberg-Gossler Zimmermann Lange (often known as Wessing & Berenberg-Gossler).